silentorb/marloth-story/books/fairytale/part6.md

 But to James all of their talk was becoming a distant clattering.
-Every drop of his concentration had been sucked from the room and into the unseen battle being waged within him.
+Every drop of his concentration had been sucked from the room and into the unseen battle being waged within.
 "One more time," James whispered.
 "Please help me just one more time."
 Slowly, painfully, his left hand fought itself free from Adelle's throat and awkwardly worked its way up to the satchel slung over his back.
-As if with a mind of its own, his hand took out the bomb.
+As if with a mind of its own, his hand took out his last bomb.

 "What are you doing?" the doctor demanded.
 "You can't be resisting!
 You have nothing to resist with!"